starschema/jampi-spark-dotmatrix/README.md

 * `make snapshot`: creates a snapshot PDF, appending the Github hash to the filename
 * `make view`: opens typeset file
 * `make clean`: removes TeX compilation artifacts

+*The MPI code used for matrix multiplication and referenced in this paper can be found in the [MPI Matrix Multiplication](https://github.com/anicolaspp/Parallel-Computing-MPI-Matrix-Multiplication) repository*